ProbstLab/publication-associated_scripts/Figueroa-Gonzalez_Bornemann_etal/README.md

 Two files are produced:

-\- A .fasta file with subsets of scaffold sequence around rpS3 genes, up to 1000 bp extended to either side by default
+\- A .fasta file with subsets of scaffold sequence found adjacent to the rpS3 genes, up to 1000 bp extended to either side, by default.

-\- a statistics file containing the starts/stops for each extracted gene on the scaffold as well as whether it could be extended for the full length (1000bp) in none, one or both directions (needed to select representative sequence)
+\- A statistics file containing the starts/stops for each extracted gene on the scaffold as well as whether it could be extended for the full length (1000bp) in none, one or both directions (this is needed to select the representative sequences).

 **Remarks**

-\- this will both extract scaffold regions around the same rpS3 genes as identified in 1(it will redo the identification)
+\- This will both extract scaffold regions around the same rpS3 genes as identified in step 1 (it will redo the identification)

-\- the default setting set in the bottom of the script will extend the rpS3 genes by 1000 bp to both directions of its location on the scaffold if possible
+\- The default setting shown in the bottom of the script will extend the rpS3 genes by 1000 bp to both directions relative to the location of the *rps3* gene on the scaffold, if possible.

--\> if its not possible, it will extend as far as possible, i.e., to the end of the scaffold
+\- If its not possible to extend 1000 bp per direction, it will extend as far as possible, *i.e.*, to the end of the scaffold

 **4) Selection of representative sequences**